 The Individuals with Disabilities Education Act of 2004 governs how ALL Individualized Education Plans are created and carried out in the US.
 IEPs are a legal document changing the nature of the education program, and parents are heavily involved at every level and stage.

-First, you have the right to request that your child be evaluated for special education services.
+First, you have the right to request that your child is evaluated for special education services.
 This means that you, in writing, can contact the school or district and ask for specific assessments to be performed to determine if your child qualifies for an IEP.
 You must also give written permission for your child to be evaluated for special education services when requested by the school.

 Second, you have the right to be informed of any and all test results.
 This includes written plans for Response to Intervention Programs that the school is using to help students outside of the special education system.